ionic-team/cs-demo-couchbase-lite/README.md

-# Couchbase Lite Storage Demo - Tea Cagtegories
+# Couchbase Lite Storage Demo - Tea Categories

 This application performs full CRUD operations storing the data in a local Couchbase Lite database.
 The solution used for this application is a special purpose plugin, and its functionality is tailored around a specific customer's needs.
 This plugin is best used only for applications that have a specific need to support Couchbase.
 For a better general offline storage option that is not dependent on Couchbase, please see our Offline Storage solution.